atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 > NOTE :
 >
 > pgAdmin has been provided and can be accessed via the developer desktop.
 The customer table can be found in the public schema of the database.
+On the remote desktop, pgAdmin sometimes loads "off screen", so you may need to Maximise the window to bring it into focus.
+You may also find that the connection that is already set up is using an IP address that can change.
+If this is the case, update the connection properties in pgAdmin to use the hostname "postgres-on-docker" as above.

 ![](/images/Image_4.png)